czielinski/portfolioopt/README.md

 # Financial Portfolio Optimization

+_THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE._

 This module provides a set of functions for financial portfolio optimization, such as construction of Markowitz portfolios, minimum variance portfolios and tangency portfolios (i.e. maximum Sharpe ratio portfolios) in Python.
 The construction of long-only, long/short and market neutral portfolios is supported.
 Please read the `docstring` of the function you intend to use by typing e.g. `help(portfolioopt.markowitz_portfolio)` in the interactive interpreter.
 You can also find some documentation [here](https://raw.githubusercontent.com/czielinski/portfolioopt/master/doc/portfolioopt.txt).

 ### Installation